 Change Tip 3

 Now a day my lunch looks a lot different.
-I still have my sweet snack later on in the afternoon, but I don’t overdo it as I had before.
 For a healthy powerful lunch, it’s best to make it with your bare hands.
 What’s the simple in that?
 Everything.
 Sure cooking can be a lot of work if you have that mindset; but if you switch your thoughts of creating an experience your meal will be a lot more satisfying.
 You may laugh, but I dare you to try it.
 For instance; I am constantly busy all day long, so lunchtime is a big break for me.
 My apron comes on, my mind turns off, and my hands focus on making a good meal.
 Making our own meals forces us to slow down and engage all our senses, which is part of the ‘satisfying meal’ experience.

 Change Tip 4